Ohio Workers' Compensation Settlement Calculator

 What is the maximum weekly workers' comp benefit in Ohio for 2026?

-The Ohio 2026 max is $1,231/week (BWC Rate Table 2025; 2026 update pending).
+The Ohio maximum is $1,281/week for calendar year 2026 (Ohio Rev. Code §4123.56, BWC rate table).
 This applies to TTD (temporary total disability) and most wage-replacement benefits.
 Your benefit = percentage of your AWW (average weekly wage) up to this cap.

 How long do I have to report my Ohio work injury?